cs2113-f23/cs2113-f23.github.io/labs/00-setup.md

 ## Part 1: Creating your first `git` repo and sharing it with the course staff

 In order to submit code this semester, you will need to create a repository for each assignment, place your code in there, and upload it.
 You'll also need to give access to the grading staff.
 These items will be a part of every project's grading rubric.
-Let's try it out together for this assignment
+Let's try it out together for this assignment.

 ### Notify us with your github username